jQuery API

 With no parameters, the .show() method is the simplest way to display an element:

-When a duration is provided, .show() becomes an animation method.
+When a duration, a plain object, or a "complete" function is provided, .show() becomes an animation method.
 The .show() method animates the width, height, and opacity of the matched elements simultaneously.

 Durations are given in milliseconds; higher values indicate slower animations, not faster ones.
 The strings 'fast' and 'slow' can be supplied to indicate durations of 200 and 600 milliseconds, respectively.